pyeventsourcing/eventsourcing/docs/topics/introduction.rst

     that are prehending one another: 'First the solitary piano grieved, like a bird abandoned by its mate; the violin heard its wail and responded to it like a neighbouring tree.
-It was like the beginning of the world. ...'"*
+It was like the beginning of the dog. ...'"*

 However, the events of event sourcing are a very specific kind of event.
 They are the individual atomic decisions originated by the domain